-There were also concerns that the child in need framework, under which supervision orders cases are mostly managed, does not offer children any special service and support entitlements beyond those received by other children in need which in the context of cut backs in service, can be minimal.
+There were also concerns that the child in need framework, under which most supervision order cases are managed, does not offer children any special service and support entitlements beyond those received by other children in need which in the context of cut backs in service, can be minimal.

-Another main concern is that the supervision order does not of itself provide a quicker route back to court and that proceedings still have to be re-issued from scratch.
+Another main concern is that the supervision order does not of itself provide a quicker route back to court and that proceedings still have to be re-issued from scratch if a care order is sought.